Blogs › National Insurance: What’s changed?

 A major criticism is that the government is going back on its 2019 election manifesto promise not to raise NI contributions.
-However, responding to opponents, Prime Minister Boris Johnson says the increase is necessary due the burden the Covid-19 crisis has placed on the NHS.
+However, responding to opponents, Prime Minister Boris Johnson says the National Insurance changes are necessary due the burden the Covid-19 crisis has placed on the NHS.

 The scheme is expected to raise an extra £12 billion per year.
 Initially, the money will go into NHS coffers, but over the next three years, a portion will be moved into social care funding.

 The social care system helps mainly older people and those with high care needs, who require assistance with tasks such as dressing, washing, eating and taking medication.

 In order to get social care paid for by the local council in England, the recipient must have a very high level of need and must have savings of less than £23,250.

 Those with assets of between £14,250 and £23,250 will be required to pay something towards their care.
 Once their savings drop below £14,250, the council will pay for anyone who qualifies.

 However, the care system is under increasing pressure because of the UK's ageing population and the Covid-19 pandemic.
 Staff shortages and a lack of government spending have hit hard.
 This is putting more pressure on the NHS because people needing care who have nowhere to go can't be discharged from hospital.